Let’s Face It, Professional Engagement Photos Can Feel Intimidating

-- Long pants and closed-toed shoes create a sophisticated and masculine look for men.
-Whereas shorts and open-toed shoes can draw attention to his legs and feet, the former creates a sleek look for your engagement session.
+- Long pants and closed-toed shoes will give you a sophisticated and masculine look for your photos.
+Whereas shorts and open-toed shoes can draw attention to your legs and feet, the former creates a sleek look for your engagement session.
 Suit pants, dress pants or colored pants work best.
-Brown leather dress shoes complement almost every look, whether he’s wearing a full suit, blazer, or simply a collared shirt.
+Brown leather dress shoes complement almost every look, whether you’re wearing a full suit, blazer, or simply a collared shirt.

 - Like we discussed already, layers can add a ton of interest and dimension to your photos!
-Blazers, vests, and coats are all easy enough for him to take on/off for multiple “looks” without changing his outfit.
-Likewise, ties, bowties, pocket squares, colored socks, belts, tie clips, suspenders, and watches can all be fun accessories for him to consider!
-Use those elements to pull in each other’s coordinating colors.
+Blazers, vests, and coats are all easy enough for you to have multiple looks without changing your outfit.
+Likewise, ties, bowties, pocket squares, colored socks, belts, tie clips, suspenders, and watches can all be fun accessories for you to consider as well.
+Use these kinds of accesories to pull in each other’s coordinating colors.

 Your Engagement Session Packing List

-Here are the things I remind our couples to bring along to their engagement session:
+Here are the things I remind my couples to bring along to their engagement session:

 - Flats or flip-flops for walking between photo locations (if you’re planning to wear heels)

 - Outfit two (including shoes and accessories), if you’d like a second outfit

 - Water bottle (for warmer sessions)